kubernetes-sigs/promo-tools/README.md

     "sha256:06fdf10aae2eeeac5a82c213e4693f82ab05b3b09b820fce95a7cac0bbdad534": ["1.2", "latest"]
 ```

 Here, the Manifest cares about 3 images --- `apple`, `banana`, and `cherry`.
-The
-`registries` field lists all destination registries and also the source registry
+The `registries` field lists all destination registries and also the source
-where the images should be promoted from.
-To earmark the source registry, it is
+registry where the images should be promoted from.
+To earmark the source
-called out on its own under the `src-registry` field.
-In the Example, the
+registry, it has `src: true` as a property.
+In the Example, the promoter will
-promoter will scan `gcr.io/myproject-staging-area` (*src-registry*) and promote
+scan `gcr.io/myproject-staging-area` and promote the images found under
-the images found under `images` to `gcr.io/myproject-production`.
+`images` to `gcr.io/myproject-production`.

-The `src-registry` (staging registry) will always be read-only for the promoter.
+The source registry will always be read-only for the promoter.
+Because of
-Because of this, it's OK to not provide a `service-account` field for it in
+this, it's OK to not provide a `service-account` field for it in `registries`.
-`registries`.
-But in the event that you are trying to promote from one private
+But in the event that you are trying to promote from one private registry to
-registry to another, you would still provide a `service-account` for the staging
+another, you would still provide a `service-account` for the staging registry.
-registry.

 Currently only Google Container Registry (GCR) is supported.